The Ultimate Guide to Cardio Workouts

 How Do You Maximize Your Cardio Benefits?

-To really reap the benefits of cardio exercise, you need to include it into your life in a frequent basis.
+To really reap the benefits of cardio exercise, you need to include it in your life in a frequent basis.

 Saving your physical activity for a session or two on weekends won’t get you too far toward your weight-loss or athletic goals.
 Instead, try to be active and work up a sweat on most days of the week.

 For minimum health, 20 minutes is probably fine.
-But to meet the Surgeon General’s recommendations for best health outcomes and good weight management, you’ll need to engage in cardio exercise for at least an hour a day.
+But to meet the Surgeon General’s recommendations for best health outcomes and good weight management, you’ll need to engage in cardio exercise for at least a half-hour a day.
 Don’t worry — you can always break this up into several smaller chunks if need be.

 Remember that for a cardio workout to really benefit you, you need to put in the effort.
 If you can easily carry on a conversation or sing a song while exercising, you’re not working hard enough.